deshpandeshrinath/deshpandeshrinath.github.io/publications/index.md

 ---

 ## Journal Papers

+- Deshpande S, Purwar A. "A Machine Learning Approach to Kinematic Synthesis of Defect-Free Planar Four-Bar Linkages", ASME IDETC Aug 2018.
+(Accepted for ASME J. Computing and Information Science in Engineering)

 - Deshpande, Shrinath, and Anurag Purwar.
 "A Task-Driven Approach to Optimal Synthesis of Planar Four-Bar Linkages for Extended Burmester Problem."
 Journal of Mechanisms and Robotics 9.6 (2017): 061005.

 - Ge, Q. J., Purwar, A., Zhao, P., & Deshpande, S. (2017).
 A Task-Driven Approach to Unified Synthesis of Planar Four-Bar Linkages Using Algebraic Fitting of a Pencil of G-Manifolds.
 Journal of Computing and Information Science in Engineering, 17(3), 031011.